MEO (telecommunication company): Sponsorship

-MEO sponsored all the "Big Three" from the Primeira Liga (Benfica, Porto and Sporting) from 2005 to 2015.
+MEO sponsored all the "Big Three" from the Primeira Liga (Benfica, Porto and Sporting) from 2005 to 2015, when he sold for the rights with NOS.
 However it started sponsoring Porto again, as well as Rio Ave and Desportivo das Aves.
-It is also a sponsor of the Portuguese Football Federation.
-It also sponsors athletes such as footballer Cristiano Ronaldo, Moto GP racer Miguel Oliveira, surfer Frederico Morais and World Surf League event MEO Rip Curl Pro Portugal.
+It is also a sponsor of the FPF Football.
+It also sponsors athletes such as footballer CR7, Moto GP racer Miguel Oliveira, surfer Frederico Morais and World Surf League event MEO RCP Portugal.

+Sharing of sports TV rights

+In July 2016, MEO shared the broadcasting rights of NOS and Vodafone Portugal on the proposal of the live broadcasts of FC Porto, which currently broadcasts on Porto Canal, according to an agreement with the CMVM.

+The company that had owned the Primeira Liga matches through the portuguese Sport TV channel.